-The Asia-Pacific Center for Security Studies (APCSS) is a U.S. Department of Defense academic institute that officially opened Sept.
+The Asia-Pacific Center for Security Studies (APCSS) is a U.S. Department of Defense institute that officially opened Sept.
 4, 1995, in Honolulu, Hawaii.
-The APCSS addresses regional and global security issues, inviting military and civilian representatives of the United States and Asia-Pacific nations to its comprehensive program of executive education and workshops, both in Hawaii and throughout the Asia-Pacific region.
+APCSS addresses regional and global security issues, inviting military and civilian representatives of the United States and Asia-Pacific nations to its comprehensive program of executive education and workshops, both in Hawaii and throughout the Asia-Pacific region.

 The Center supports the U.S. Pacific Command’s objective of developing professional and personal ties among national security establishments throughout the region.
 With a non-warfighting mission, the Center focuses on a multilateral and multi-dimensional approach to defining and addressing regional security issues and concerns.
 The most beneficial result is building relationships of trust and confidence among future leaders and decision-makers within the region.